Horse Show FAQ

 Do I have to have my own horse in order to compete in a horse show?

 Most participants own the horses that they show, but leasing a horse is also common.
 Most equine leases last several months to a year.
 At Palladia Farm, however, we often have several competition-quality horses that are sometimes available for short-term leases.
-Leasing one of our horses is oftentimes a convenient, low risk way to try out riding in horse shows.
+Leasing one of our horses is a convenient, low risk way to try out competing in horse shows.
 As a student becomes more serious about showing, he or she will need to purchase or lease a horse to ride throughout the show season.

 What do I need to wear in order to compete?